tommaso-borgato/eap-rhsso-saml-sso-example/README.md

 ==== keycloak setup

-Deploy RH-SSO using the RH-SSO Operator (Red Hat version of Keycloak):
+Deploy Keycloak using the Keycloak Operator (note we are using the productized version of Keycloak here):

 Create an `OperatorGroup`: